p4lang/gsoc/2024/projects/formatter/README.md

 Build & Usage Instructions: https://github.com/p4lang/p4c/tree/main/backends/p4fmt

-A reference checker was implemented for the p4fmt formatter, using golden tests to validate the formatted output against expected results.
-It works by processing an input P4 file, formatting it with p4fmt, and comparing the result to a reference file using `diff`.
+We also implemented a reference checker for the P4Fmt formatter, using golden tests to validate the formatted output against expected results.
+It processes an input P4 file, formats it with P4Fmt, and then compares the result to a reference file using `diff`.

 Key Features:

 - Formats the input P4 file and compares it to the provided reference file.
 - The `--overwrite` option or the `P4FMT_REPLACE` environment variable allows updating the reference file with the new formatted output instead of comparing.

-Resultant Binary: `checkfmt`

 ## Limitations
 - Free floating comments are not handled currently and remain unassociated with any nodes.